 Significant time or age restrictions imposed by the program:None.
 The requirement that distributions begin by a certain age or date was removed in 2008.

 Maximum contributions:Accepts contributions until all account balances in Utah's 529 plan for the same beneficiary reach $446,000.

 Minimum contributions:No minimum.

 Age-based investment options:Four age-based investment options, with different underlying investments and risk levels, are offered.
 Contributions are allocated among the underlying investments according to the option selected and the age of the beneficiary, and are reallocated to become more conservative as the beneficiary approaches college age.
 A fifth, the Customized Age-Based investment option allows for a customized account asset allocation from as many as 30 underlying investments, and automatically reallocates to a new customized underlying investment allocation each time the beneficiary's age qualifies for the next of ten possible age brackets.View more age-based investment options

-Underlying investments:19 Vanguard mutual funds, 10 Dimensional mutual funds, FDIC-insured accounts held in trust by my529 at Sallie Mae Bank and U.S. Bank National Association (U.S. Bank), and the Utah Public Treasurers' Investment Fund.View a full list of this plan's investment options
+Underlying investments:20 Vanguard mutual funds, 10 Dimensional mutual funds, the PIMCO Interest Income Fund, FDIC-insured accounts held in trust by my529 at Sallie Mae Bank and U.S. Bank National Association (U.S. Bank), and the Utah Public Treasurers' Investment Fund.View a full list of this plan's investment options